Gigaspaces/solution-hub/spring-data-gigaspaces-examples/basic/crud/README.md

-Spring Data XAP - Crud Repository
+Spring Data Gigaspaces - Crud Repository
 =================================

 Crud repository allows you to use crud operations with minimal efforts.
-To start with it you have to simply extend `XapRepository<T, ID>` interface and define your domain class.
+To start with it you have to simply extend `GigaspacesRepository<T, ID>` interface and define your domain class.

 To run the example, refer to `CrudMain` class.
 It will delegate configuration to `CrudExample` which will show several query operations available in `CrudRepository` interface.
 Running the example should produce the next output: